CSCfi/csc-user-guide/docs/apps/rapids.md

 ### Local storage

-The GPU nodes have fast local storage which is useful for IO-intensive applications.
+The GPU nodes have fast local storage which is useful for I/O-intensive applications.
 See our [general instructions on how to take the fast local storage into use](../computing/running/creating-job-scripts-puhti.md#local-storage).